-This is a special interview series with the alumni of Anti-Procrastination Course, where I invite them to share the lessons they learned from Anti-Procrastination Course and showcase their accomplishments since completing the program.
+This is a special interview series with the alumni of the Anti-Procrastination Course, where I invite them to share the lessons they learned from the Anti-Procrastination Course and showcase their accomplishments since completing the program.

 Have you tried to start a blog or web business before?
 If you have, you’ll know it’s not as easy as it looks.

 Create content.
 Get traffic.
 Retain traffic.
 Reply to reader feedback.
 Deal with negative criticism.
 Add a newsletter list.
 Manage your newsletter.
 Develop your expertise.
 Create new content consistently.
 Build a great layout.
 Etc.

 This is what PE reader Matt experienced a while after he started his blog.
 Overwhelmed by the list of things to be done, Matt found himself procrastinating on his blog.
 Even though he knew the steps to build a top blog (Matt took my Blogging Success Course back when I was still running it); even though he was passionate about his blog, Matt found it incredibly hard to take action.

 After all, he had taken action before, only to procrastinate and give up after a while.
 This had happened so many times that he was demotivated.
 In his heart, he thought, What’s the point of [trying] if I’m just going to give up eventually?

 So when I started Anti-Procrastination Course in 2013, Matt joined immediately.
 At that time, the course was only 4 sessions long.
 Matt learned important strategies to bust his procrastination and used them in working on his blog.
 Subsequently that year, his blog grew in traffic, in response to his efforts.

 Last year, I conducted a new run and significantly upgraded the material — from 4 sessions to 8 sessions, with many more examples, strategies — which allowed me to do deeper dives with my participants.
 Matt joined again this time, refreshing on the principles and applying the new content.